 Analysis of treatment was performed using both parametric and non-parametric statistical methods.
 The parametric method assumes that data are normally distributed.
 Under this method, mean results of each treatment group at the end of three weeks of treatment were compared to the baseline R-MOAS score for each of the four dose groups (high, medium, low and placebo) using the t-test.
 The non-parametric method does not assume that data are normally distributed.
 Under this method, the median results of the change in R-MOAS score from baseline at the end of three weeks of treatment were computed for each of the four dose groups (high, medium, low and placebo).
 These were compared using the Wilcoxon Rank-sum test.
-Statistical analyses were performed to compare the median of each of the treatment groups: high, medium, and low versus placebo at the end of three weeks of treatment.
+Statistical analyses were performed to compare the median of each of the treatment groups (high, medium, and low versus placebo) at the end of three weeks of treatment.
 The change in score from baseline to visit 10 was used as the outcome variable.

-There was a statistically significant difference between the low dose and placebo (p=0.024) at the a=0.05 level.
+There was a statistically significant difference between the low dose and placebo (p=0.031) and also between the medium dose and placebo (p=0.024) at the a=0.05 level.
 There was no statistically significant difference between the high dose and placebo.
 Both the medium dose and low dose were superior to placebo.
 These results convinced us that both low and medium doses were effective.
-This range of doses is being further evaluated in Phase III clinical trials.
+This range of doses is being further evaluated in the on-going Phase III clinical trials.